 Melody Spann Cooper is Chairman of Midway Broadcasting Corporation, a best-in-class African-American-owned media boutique whose properties include radio and digital platforms.
 The properties combine to provide niche programming to Chicago’s thriving Black and Hispanic populations.
 As Chairman of Midway Broadcasting Corporation, she joined an elite list of America’s female broadcast owners after purchasing the company’s controlling interest in 1999.

 Midway Broadcasting properties include WVON 1690, the oldest Black-oriented radio station in Chicago.
 With its urban talk format, the station is recognized nationally as a leading source of information and community empowerment.

-In 2007, Spann Cooper spearheaded the corporation’s expansion with the development of WRLL 1450, Chicago’s Home for Hispanic Independent Broadcasters.
-In fall 2020, the corporation launched VON-tv, a digital streaming network reaching more than 100 million households on ROKU, and von.tv.
+In 2007, Spann Cooper spearheaded the corporation’s expansion with WRLL 1450, Chicago’s Home for Hispanic Independent Broadcasters.
+In fall 2020, the corporation launched VON-tv, a digital streaming network reaching more than 100 million households on ROKU and VON-tv.

-Spann Cooper’s accomplishments in broadcast media have been recognized by numerous organizations that have highlighted her achievements in leadership and business.
-She recently added ‘author’ to her list of accomplishments with the release of her first book, The Girlfriend’s Guide To Closing the Deal.
+Spann Cooper’s accomplishments in broadcast media have been recognized by numerous organizations highlighting her achievements in leadership and business.
+In addition, she recently added ‘author’ to her list of accomplishments with the release of her first book, The Girlfriend’s Guide To Closing the Deal.

 Spann Cooper holds a Bachelor’s of Science Degree in Criminal Justice from Loyola University of Chicago.
 She is married and the daughter of legendary radio personality Pervis Spann “The Blues Man,” the co-founder of Midway Broadcasting Corporation.